Yorkcla/PhDFinalPT/markdown/demo.md

         allowfullscreen>
 </iframe>

-Beethoven’s Ode to Joy theme in the fourth movement of the Ninth Symphony has a simple chordal structure based on tonic, dominant, and tonic to establish a musical progression, along with several secondary dominant chords, brief passing dominant–tonic motions, and the use of non-chord tones.
+Beethoven’s theme in the fourth movement of the Ninth Symphony has a simple chordal structure based on tonic, dominant, and tonic to establish a musical progression, along with several secondary dominant chords, brief passing dominant–tonic motions, and the use of non-chord tones.
 Beethoven takes this compact functional structure and extends it across the entire movement, using diverse variations and combinations of musical elements.

 <img src="../assets/images/theme.jpg" alt="Theme Analysis" width="700" height="auto" class="zoomable" onclick="this.classList.toggle('active')">